GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

-communication is high such that communication should be avoided, it's clear that small arrays and scalar values should be replicated on each process rather than distributed and that data locality should be emphasized over communiation.
+communication is high such that communication should be avoided, it's clear that small arrays and scalar values should be replicated on each process rather than distributed and that data locality should be emphasized over communication.
 It follows, then, that GAiN operations should allow mixed inputs of both distributed and local array-like objects.
 Further, NumPy represents an extensive, useful, and hardened API.
 Every effort to reuse NumPy should be made.
 Lastly, GA has its own strengths to offer such as processor groups and